MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-performance-data.md

 - *Use platform tooling.* Gather inspiration from built-in and integrated monitoring solutions, such as Azure Monitor Insights.
 This tooling streamlines performance operations.
 Consider platform tooling as you select a platform and invest in custom tooling or reporting.

-- *Monitor network traffic.* To monitor network traffic means to track and analyze the flow and patterns of data as it moves across network pathways.
+- *Monitor network traffic.* Monitoring network traffic means to track and analyze the flow and patterns of data as it moves across network pathways.
 Collect traffic analytics and monitor the traffic that traverses subnet boundaries.
 Your goal is to analyze and optimize network performance.

 ### Collect database and storage data

 Many database and storage systems provide their own monitoring tools.
 These tools collect performance data specific to those systems.
 Database and storage systems often generate logs that contain performance-related events and indicators.
 Collect database data and storage performance data so you can identify bottlenecks, diagnose issues, and make informed decisions to improve the overall performance and reliability of your workload.
 Consider collecting the following types of performance data:

-- *Throughput*: Data about the amount of data that's read from or written to the storage system over a period of time.
+- *Throughput*: Throughput measure the amount of data read from or written to the storage system over a period of time.
 Throughput data indicates the data transfer capabilities.

-- *Latency*: Data about how long storage operations last.
+- *Latency*: Latency measures how long storage operations last.
 Latency data indicates the responsiveness of the storage system.

 - *IOPS (I/O operations per second)*: Data about the number of read operations or write operations that the storage system can perform in a second.
 IOPS data indicates the storage system's throughput and responsiveness.

-- *Capacity use*: Data about the amount of storage capacity that's used and the amount that's available.
+- *Capacity use*: Capacity use is the amount of storage capacity used and the amount that's available.
 Capacity-use data helps organizations plan for future storage needs.

 For databases, you should also collect database-specific metrics: